PetrKoller/VideoManagement/README.md

 # Video Management - Video-On-Demand (VOD) Processing Service
 ## Introduction
 This repository serves as a reference project to demonstrate gained knowledge and skills.
-It's a picked service (and specifically adjsuted for reference project purposes) from a private system/platform called `PowerTrainer` that I develop in my free time.
+It's a picked service (and specifically adjusted for reference project purposes) from a private system/platform called `PowerTrainer` that I develop in my free time.

-Purpose of this service is to fulfill requirements that the system has to manage its own video content, following requiremetns are:
+Purpose of this service is to fulfill requirements that the system has to manage its own video content, following requirements are:
-- Video conent has to be private and exclusive for the platform (not accessible by outside  world), public platform like YouTube cannot be used
+- Video content has to be private and exclusive for the platform (not accessible by outside  world), public platform like YouTube cannot be used
 - Video content uploading and encoding for VOD formats
 - Video on demand streaming (videos playable anytime)
 - Video downloading